 Most scrapers fail before a single header gets read.

-The server looks at the TLS handshake (cipher suite order, extension ordering, curve preferences) and decides whether you're a browser or a client library pretending to be one.
+The server looks at the connection-level signature your client puts on the wire and decides whether you're a browser or a client library pretending to be one.
 Python requests, Go's net/http, plain curl: all of them hand over a distinctive fingerprint the moment they say hello.
 Sites that care (Datadome, Akamai, Imperva, the managed side of Cloudflare) drop the connection or serve you a challenge page before your User-Agent string even matters.

 That's what unblocker: true solves on FourA.
 In the last month, we pinned down the pieces that make it work reliably.